-As a 3M Select Converter, JBC Technologies has access to all of 3M’s products for the converter market.
-This 3M classification also offers advanced support from 3M during application specification.
-As a service to our customers, we can help you understand how TAMP applies to your specific application.
+As a 3M Preferred Converter, JBC Technologies has access to all 3M’s products for the converter market.
+This 3M classification offers advanced support from 3M during application specification.
+As a service to our customers, we can help you understand how T.A.M.P. applies to your specific application.

 In addition to maximum and minimum service temperatures, engineers must consider the range of temperatures and the duration of temperature extremes.
 In some cases, the location of a high-temperature “hot spot” can also affect material selection.

 For example, engineers need to determine whether the seal is a permanent solution or a temporary fix.
 If temporary sealing is required, how long must the gasket last?
 Is an adhesive required?
 If so, what kind?

-The M in TAMP stands for media, a consideration that covers the media and any cleaning solutions that may come into contact with the gasket.
+The M in T.A.M.P. stands for media, a consideration that covers the media and any cleaning solutions that may come into contact with the gasket.
 Die cut products should not contaminate system fluids, nor should they promote the corrosion of mating surfaces.

 Finally, the P in TAMP stands for pressure, a term that covers several specifications.
 In addition to the internal or system pressure, engineers need to specify the operating pressure and the maximum pressure.
 It’s also important to determine whether the internal pressure remains constant or varies.

 Die Cutting Success Doesn’t Stop There

-Material selection starts with TAMP, but the success of your die cut project doesn’t stop there.
-To meet all of your application requirements, you need a custom die cutter that combines material selection, engineering support, vertical integration, value-added solutions, and – of course – precise die cutting.
+Material selection may begin with T.A.M.P., but the success of your die-cut project doesn’t stop there.
+To meet your application requirements, you need a custom die cutter that combines the material selection, engineering support, vertical integration, value-added solutions, and – of course – precise die cutting.

 To learn how we can help you with your die-cut rubber gaskets, contact JBC Technologies.